-Although no one doubts their effectiveness, for the most part, insurance companies and Medicare will not cover the cost of medical alert or life alert systems.
+Although no one doubts their effectiveness, for the most part, insurance companies and Medicare will not cover the cost of these life-saving alert buttons.

 However, we encourage our customers to call their insurance provider to check if they qualify for reimbursement.
 Occasionally, insurance companies will pay for the alert system if the individual’s circumstances merit it.
 Usually, a doctor’s recommendation is required before an insurance company will issue a reimbursement.

 If you have Long-Term Care Insurance, you may qualify for reimbursement of your med alert service.
 Long-Term Care Insurance helps aging seniors with medical disabilities pay for home care services.

 Long-Term Care Insurance includes the cost of durable medical equipment.
 Call your insurance provider to see if you qualify for medical alert coverage.

 What To Do If Your Insurance Won’t Cover Medical Alert System Use